kipply/blog/blog/content/endorsed/jits-impls.md

 Disclaimer: I worked on/with a Graal-based language, [TruffleRuby](https://github.com/oracle/truffleruby) for four months and loved it.

-Hotspot (named after looking for _hot_ spots) is the VM that ships with standard installations of Java, and there are actually multiple compilers in it for a tiered strategy.
+Hotspot (named after looking for _hot_ spots) is the VM that ships with standard installations of Java, and there are multiple compilers in it for a tiered strategy.
 Hotspot is open source, with 250,000 lines of code which contains the compilers, and three garbage collectors.
-It does an _awesome_ job at being a good JIT, there are some benchmarks that have Hotspot on par with C++ impls (oh my gosh so many asterisks on this, you can Google to find all the debate).
 Though Hotspot is not a tracing JIT, it employs a similar approach of having an interpreter, profiling and then compiling.
 There is not a specific name for what Hotspot does, though the closest categorization would probably be a method-based JIT (they optimized by method) or a Tiering JIT.

-Strategies used in Hotspot inspired many of the subsequent JITs, the structure of language VMs and especially the development of Javascript engines.
+Strategies used in Hotspot inspired many of the subsequent JITs, the structure of language VMs and especially the development of JavaScript engines.
 It also created a wave of JVM languages such as Scala, Kotlin, JRuby or Jython.
 JRuby and Jython are fun implementations of Ruby and Python that compile the source code down to the JVM bytecode and then have Hotspot execute it.
 These projects have been relatively successful at speeding up languages like Python and Ruby (Ruby more so than Python) without having to implement an entire toolchain like Pypy did.
 Hotspot is also unique in that it's a JIT for a less dynamic language (though it's technically it's a JIT for JVM bytecode and not Java).

 ![](../img/jits/vms.png)